-- a.
-Work Allowances for Inland Waterways Trust Fund (IWTF) Projects: - (1) All regularly appropriated Funding for inland waterway construction and rehabilitation projects will be issued in the Construction appropriation, 96X3122.
-Work Allowances for Funding to be derived from the general fund are issued using CCS 220 or 814, and Work Allowances for Funding to be derived from the IWTF are issued using CCS 310. - (2) Work Allowances for projects funded in part from the IWTF will be issued in increments on a periodic basis.
+12. Financing of Inland Waterways Trust Fund (IWTF) Costs.

+a.
+For Work Allowances for Funding to be derived from the General Fund with FAD Type NA, CCS is 220 or 814.
+Work Allowances for Funding to be derived from the IWTF with FAD Type IWTF, CCS is 310.

+b.
+Work Allowances for projects funded in part from the IWTF will be issued in increments on a periodic basis.
 The remainder will be withheld (see Appendix H).
-The reason for periodic Work Allowances is that the FADs (which equal the sum of Work Allowances) for IWTF Funding count as payables against the IWTF, payables cannot exceed the gross total assets in the IWTF, and less frequent, larger Work Allowances are not affordable based on the flow of revenues into the IWTF. - b.
-Inland waterway construction projects authorized before enactment of the Water Resources Development Act (WRDA) of 1986, Public Law 99-662, and lock and dam construction projects on waterways that are not part of the designated inland waterway system (see Section 206 of the Inland Waterways Revenue Act of 1978 as amended by Section 1404 of WRDA 1986) are financed 100 percent from the general fund.
+The reason for periodic Work Allowances is that the FADs (which equal the sum of Work Allowances) for IWTF Funding count as payables against the IWTF, payables cannot exceed the gross total assets in the IWTF, and less frequent, larger Work Allowances are not affordable based on the flow of revenues into the IWTF.